ropensci/oai/cran-comments.md

 ------

-This version fixes some small issues and fixes a few bugs.
+This version fixes the rmarkdown/markdown dependency issue for vignettes that Kurt emailed maintainers about.

 Thanks!
 Scott Chamberlain